Fiona Sinnott's house

 The house

-This Google Street View image of the house was taken in September of 2019.
+This Google Street View image of the house was taken in September 2019.

-Before renting this cottage in Ballycushlane, Fiona lived in an apartment on George's Street in Wexford Town.
+Before renting this cottage in Ballycushlane, Sinnott lived in an apartment on George's Street in Wexford Town.

 The Gardai have inspected this house on a number of occasions.
-In 2017, they conducted a fresh forensic examination of the property.
+In 2017, they conducted a fresh forensic examination of the property using newer DNA technology.
+However, it remains unclear whether they found anything of note.

 Although she remained in contact with her relatives, mobile phones were uncommon and social media didn't exist at the time.
 Furthermore, she did not own a car.
 This meant that days would often pass before she called, visited, or met up with them for lunch.